nongou1563/BareMetal-C/setup/5-reset-system.md

 This removes all the settings, extensions, history.
 It restores VS Code to a "just freshly installed" state.

+I myself have done it more than 20 times to test the setup, and have never lost my data.
+But if you decide to do it, **I do not take any responsibility for your data loss.**

+---

+#### Make sure you are ok with the above note before you continue.

+---

 #### Make sure `VS Code` is not running:

 **macOS:**